-Ana has spent the past 2 years championing support for cancer-relief initiatives and the provision of palliative care in order to bring dignity to those individuals suffering from terminal illnesses.
+Ana has spent the past two years championing support for cancer-relief initiatives and the provision of palliative care in order to bring dignity to those individuals suffering from terminal illnesses.
 The impact of Ana’s involvement has been felt on a social, financial and reputational level, both locally and nationally.
-Through her initial interaction with her clients, she encountered Mrs Shirley Rosencrown – an amazing woman who has been battling cancer, but refuses to succumb to the ravages of this disease.

-Ana, who has always been excellent at engaging community networks soon realised that if she was to make a positive impact in the community that she was now serving – she would have to move closer to the causes that were important to this, predominantly senior market.
-Ana did not want her engagement to be “just another” CSI event but wanted to involve her team and her clients and co-create something that could be repeated with relative ease and minimum effort.
+Ana, who has always been excellent at engaging community networks soon realised that if she was to make a positive impact in the community that she was now serving she would have to move closer to the causes that were important to this market.
+Ana did not want her engagement to be “just another” Corporate Social Investment event but wanted to involve her team and her clients to co-create something that could be repeated with relative ease and minimum effort.
 To this end, she started hosting what would later be called the Cancer Cup-a-thon.
 This concept involved a simple “tea party”, hosted by her and her team at the branch, during working hours whereby each staff member took turns to engage with customers.
 The branch would be decorated and cake and tea would be on sale for visitors to buy.